 You could say that ‘styling’ is the art of arranging of objects so they are pleasing to the eye.
 A home should never be ‘perfect’.
 A home should be relaxed, stylish, surprising, entertaining.

 So having items off-centre or injecting a surprising colour is a fun way to showcase your personality.
 The home styling tips shown here are not exhaustive but they are easy to execute.
+You may have noticed than many celebrity stylists and interior designers, view home styling as the final process is creating a beautiful home.

 Home Styling Tips for Your Living Room: